JahnelGroup/jackson-field-security/README.md

 ## How it works

 This library registers a [Jackson](https://github.com/FasterXML/jackson) filter to conditionally control access to fields based on policies.
-Three main interface's drive this flow:
+Three main interfaces drive this flow:

 * **PrincipalAware** interface will identify the current logged in user (a.ka., the Principal).
 The default auto-configuration will use Spring Security's SecurityContextHolder.
 To provide your own custom implementation register a bean of type PrincipalAware.
 * **EntityCreatedByAware** interface will identify the owner of the serialized object.
 The default auto-configuration will use the field annotated by Spring Data's **@CreatedBy**.
-To provide your own custom implementation just register a bean of type EntityCreatedByAware.
+To provide your own custom implementation register a bean of type EntityCreatedByAware.
 * **FieldSecurityPolicy** interface defines a policy for permitting a field.
 A field can have multiple policies combined with logic to determine a field's permissiveness.

 ## Usage

 Annotate your class with **@JsonFilter("securityFilter")** and the fields that need to be protected with **@SecureField**.
-Any entity with a field annotated by @SecureField **must** have the class annotated with @JsonFilter otherwise the security filter will not be invoked.
+Any entity with a field annotated by @SecureField must have the class annotated with @JsonFilter otherwise the security filter will not be invoked.

 ```java
 @JsonFilter("securityFilter")